tgrecojs/logseq/pages/Subaccount Leverage.md

 ## Preface
-	- We are in a time
+	- Decentralized tech has been
 	- ### More than just a game (My Opionon) Decentralized systems -
 		- The financial industry